jdefaver/tracker_dcs/README.md

 or a temperature reading as a function of time.

 An exception is the PH2ACF interface.
 A calibration run will generate a large amount of data.
-This data will probably directly be sent to InfluxDB, or maybe another database service like MongoDB (diagram above needs to be redone).
+This data will probably directly be to a MongoDB database, which is more adapted to this kind of data.
+Still, PH2ACF is piloted via MQTT.

+*Never used Telegraf*

 ## Installation